Azzy380/apafy/README.rst

     :alt: Wheel Status

 Pafy library, but with fixed dislike count error.
 Also importing this package will help in problem with replit's wrong package import.
+If you don't use replit it is recommended to use pafy-tsml.

 Features
 --------